luk1897/Research-Track-1/README.md

        endif
   endfor

+function grab silver token with parameter code of the silver token print "Silver token reached!" the robot grabs the token add the code of the silver token to the silver tokens list print "Taken"

+function release silver token with parameter code of the golden token print "Golden token reached!" the robot releases the silver token add the code of the golden token to the golden tokens list print "Released"

 while 1 is equal to 1
     if the number of the elements in the golden tokens list is equal to 6 set sleep to 1